Dadido3/D3money/README.md

 - [ ] Migration field for currencies, e.g. to describe how custom currencies will map to official supported currencies.
 - [ ] Generate currency data from the official ISO 4217 sources via `go generate`.

-## What this not is
+## What this is not

 A high performance library to do number crunching with.
-While this library isn't slow, it's not meant for handling huge tables of monetary values.
+Although this library is not slow, it is not intended for processing large tables of monetary values.
 The focus of this library is on correctness and ease of use.

 ## Usage